zephyrproject-rtos/hal_ethos_u/README.md

 The contributions will be code reviewed by Arm before they can be accepted into the repository.

+In order to submit a contribution push your patch to `ssh://<GITHUB_USER_ID>@review.mlplatform.org:29418/ml/ethos-u/ethos-u-core-driver`.
+To do this you will need to sign-in to [review.mlplatform.org](https://review.mlplatform.org) using a GitHub account and add your SSH key under your settings.
+If there is a problem adding the SSH key make sure there is a valid email address in the Email Addresses field.

 ## Security

 Please see [Security](SECURITY.md).